barchart/north-america-grain-price/docs/content/quick_start.md

 * Open your favorite web browser
 * Enter your API key and zip code into the url template:  http://ondemand.websol.barchart.com/getGrainBids.json?apikey={YOUR_API_KEY}&getAllBids=1&zipCode={YOUR_ZIP_CODE}
 * Copy and paste the url into the browser, and hit enter
 * Voila!
-Should qualified grain bids return to your browser, similar to below:
+The API will returned qualified grain bids to your browser, similar to below:
 ```
 "status": {
     "code": 200,